sabman/aicasts.com/006-mlflow-first-impressions.md

 ![](https://www.evernote.com/l/Ah6gYD4HHfBMh5ZDwazSpy5IRjlDImjzY3UB/image.png)

 Now the MLFlow UI is tracking data about our Machine Learning experiments, this is great.
 Before MLFlow a data scientist has to come up with some internal convention for keeping track of their experiments.
 In a typical Machine Learning workflow.

-I can now try running with some other hyperparameters.
+We can now try running with some other hyperparameters.

 ```python
 ❯ python sklearn_elasticnet_wine/train.py 0.2 0.4